 This maximizes the amount of steroid which is supplied to the painful region and minimizes the amount which might be taken in into the bloodstream and lead to a rise in the blood sugar levels.

 But in case there is no improvement with different nonsurgical treatment after 2 months, then surgery might be recommended.
-You should know that surgery is used only for difficult and severe cases and it is not necessary for most people with frozen shoulder.
+Surgery is used only for difficult and severe cases and it is not necessary for most people with frozen shoulder.

-After surgery, you must continue with physical therapy for a couple of weeks in order to prevent the recurrence of the condition.
+After surgery, one must continue with physical therapy for a couple of weeks in order to prevent the recurrence of the condition.

-People who have diabetes might have an increased risk.
-However there are many causes, so it is difficult to pin the issue to diabetes itself.
-But just to be on the safe side, you need to try and prevent this.
+Those with diabetes might have an increased risk.
+However there are many causes, so it is difficult to pin the issue to this disease itself.
+But just to be on the safe side, we need to try and prevent this.

-By knowing the signs, and risk factors, you can prevent and treat this common condition.
-However, when it comes to suitable prevention, it would be best to consult your doctor.
-And if you suspect you have this condition, contact your doctor right away.
+By knowing the signs, and risk factors, we can prevent and treat this common condition.
+However, when it comes to suitable prevention and treatment, it would be best to consult a doctor.